 How to sprout

-Avocado trees are arguably one of the easiest plants to grow in your own home.
+Avocado trees are arguably one of the easiest edible plants to grow from seed at home.
 Very little is needed to get started, all you’ll need is three toothpicks, one avocado and a glass of water.
 It is that simple.

-Native to Central and South America, avocados prefer tropical and subtropical climates, but will also grow in warm, temperate and cool climates, provided there is little to no frost.
+Native to Central and South America, the ideal climate for avocados are tropical and subtropical.
+They will also grow in warm, temperate and cool climates, provided there is little to no frost.
 Certain cultivars are cold-hardy, able to withstand temperatures as low as -5°C, but tolerance varies – make sure to check the label before buying.

 Water regularly, but don’t overdo it as avocados hate having wet feet.